La-Nique/Syllabus/README.md

 Attendance is expected for *each and every class* meeting.
 The instructor will start the class on time, and students are expected to be present on time.

-### Professional Presence & Communication
+### Professional Presence &amp; Communication

 A central focus of this course is to simulate the professional work environment of Software Engineers.
-Thus, every student is expected to present themselves in a professional manor, even remotely.
-Students with questions or who wish to participate during lecture are encouraged to "raise their hands" during the class period on Bb Collaborate Ultra.
+Thus, every student is expected to present themselves in a professional manner, even remotely.
+Students with questions or who wish to participate during the lecture are encouraged to "raise their hands" during the class period on Bb Collaborate Ultra.
 During the lab period, students are expected to fully (and solely) participate in their group activities under a professional demeanor.

-### Video & Audio Expectations
+### Video &amp; Audio Expectations

-Please be aware that the instructor in this course will require that the camera be on and audio be available during class sessions.
+Please be aware that the instructor in this course will require that the camera be on and audio is available during class sessions.
 Students that do not have cameras may [borrow a laptop][loan].
 Students without microphones may call into the class sessions.

 ### Recording Policy